 You’re considered a transfer student if you attended an accredited college or university after your high school graduation, but not including the summer immediately following your graduation.

-You’re considered a returning student if you previously attended any WSU campus and have been away from WSU for two or more semesters.
+You’re considered a returning student if you previously attended any WSU campus as an undergraduate degree-seeking student and have been away from WSU for two or more semesters.

-You’re considered a non-degree student if you want to take a few courses for personal enlightenment or a certificate and don’t intent to join a degree program.
+You’re considered a non-degree student if you want to take a few courses for personal enlightenment or a certificate and don’t intend to join a degree program.

 You’re considered a post degree student if you have already completed a degree from another university.